 - Approximately 21 million Schedule C forms are filed each year.
 Most of these represent small, often home-based businesses.
 Approximately one-third of the annual tax gap is a result of under-reported income or overstated deductions on Schedule C businesses.

-The EITC Due Diligence regulations can be found at: Due Diligence Law and Regulations
+The due diligence regulations can be found at: Due Diligence Law and Regulations

-Basically, EITC due diligence requires you, as a paid preparer, to:
+Basically, due diligence requires you, as a paid preparer, to: